Using atscript-db Models

 Register the atscript plugin

 atscript.config.mts registers the plugins responsible for compiling each namespace of annotations.
-The arbacPlugin() export registers @arbac.role, @arbac.attribute, and @arbac.userId.
+The arbacPlugin() export registers @arbac.role, @arbac.attribute, @arbac.userId, and the credential-side @arbac.attenuate.role / @arbac.attenuate.attr.
 Without it, the compiler emits unknownAnnotation warnings (or errors, depending on your config) on every @arbac.* reference.

 import arbacPlugin from '@aooth/arbac-moost/plugin'